 Your ability to advance to higher workshop levels is based on teacher recommendation.
 You'll be judged on your understanding and ability to execute the goals of each workshop level, as well as your attendance (a combination of your workshop session attendance, student showcase attendance, and your four-show quota for ensemble performances).
 Any appeals will be decided by the Education Director.

-When repeating most workshop levels (either voluntarily or based on teacher recommendation), you'll receive a 50% discount on course fees.
-Be sure to ask when registering.
-Note that there are no discounts offered for our elective courses.
+When repeating a core workshop level based on teacher recommendation, you'll receive a 50% discount on course fees.

 Completing our public workshops program does not guarantee you a position on one of our house performance teams, or a regular opportunity to perform at The Improv Conspiracy Theatre.
 Every few months a round of auditions will be held, and only the top performers will be offered opportunities.
 As these auditions are highly competitive, our graduates are strongly encouraged to start their own independent teams before or after the completion of our program, and to create their own performance opportunities around Melbourne regardless of what we are able to offer them.

 Improv Students Auditions for house improv teams are only guaranteed to those students who have successfully completed Improv Level 6 or higher in our core workshops program.